maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 ## Read tests?
 Write some for sure

 In Patricia Aas' [techniques](https://patricia.no/2018/09/19/reading_other_peoples_code.html) features the idea of writing and running tests to see what's the code is supposed to do.
 She especially mentions integration tests, whereas in R packages you'll mostly find unit tests.
-Those can be useful too to read, especially when they start breaking after your experiments I suppose.
+Those can also be useful to read, especially when they start breaking after your experiments.

-In any case once you have amended a codebase to fix a bug or add a feature, add tests!
-In Kara Woo's talk ["Box plots A case study in debugging and perseverance"](https://www.rstudio.com/resources/rstudioconf-2019/box-plots-a-case-study-in-debugging-and-perseverance/), she explained she added tests.
+In any case, once you have amended a codebase to fix a bug or add a feature, add tests!
+In Kara Woo's talk ["Box plots - A case study in debugging and perseverance"](https://www.rstudio.com/resources/rstudioconf-2019/box-plots-a-case-study-in-debugging-and-perseverance/), she explained she added tests.
 In [Jenny Bryan's talk "Object of type 'closure' is not subsettable"](https://github.com/jennybc/debugging#readme) she uses the word "deter" in the part of the talk where she gives such advice.

 You could even write a failing test at the beginning of your code exploration, [even leaving it failing for an easier restart when you come back to the codebase](https://r-pkgs.org/tests.html) (better than a sticky note for sure!).

 ## Rubberducking to a persona

 Another technique you will often see mentioned is rubberducking i.e. explaining your problem to a rubber duck.
-The simple fact of phrasing your issue might help you solve it.
+The simple act of phrasing your issue might help you solve it.

 However, you might prefer to speak to an actual person, or pretend you are as written in the tweet by Julia Evans below: